dotnet/aspire/docs/machine-requirements.md

 ## (Browser) Codespaces

 Just start the Codespaces in your fork.
-The initialisation of the code space takes around 5 mins.
+The initialization of the code space takes around 5 mins.
 After that you can open the solution.
 This will take on the free version of Codespace around 10 mins.

-> :warning: With the free version of Codespaces the development experience is not nice.
+> :warning: With the free version of Codespaces the development experience can be less than ideal.
 We recommend using at least a Codespace with 16GB of RAM or use your local VS Code / DevContainers instance.